edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   identify and authenticate all software processes and devices.
-This capability shall enforce such identification and authentication on all interfaces which provide access to the control system to support least privilege in accordance with applicable security policies and procuedures._
+This capability shall enforce such identification and authentication on all interfaces which provide access to the control system to support least privilege in accordance with applicable security policies and procedures._

 - [Critical Manufacturing Sector Cybersecurity Framework Implementation Guidance](https://www.cisa.gov/sites/default/files/publications/Critical_Manufacturing_Sector_Cybersecurity_Framework_Implementation_Guidance_FINAL_508.pdf)